python-trio/trio/docs/source/tutorial.rst

 So it turns out our ``async_double`` function is actually a bad example.
-I mean, it works, it's fine, there's nothing *wrong* with it, but it's pointless: not only could it be just as easily written as a regular function, but that would actually make it more useful, because then you could call it from anywhere. ``double_sleep`` is a much more typical example.
-Practical async applications are written like a
+I mean, it works, it's fine, there's nothing *wrong* with it, but it's pointless: it could just as easily be written as a regular function, and that would actually make it more useful. ``double_sleep`` is a much more typical example: we have to make it async, because it calls another async function.

-sandwich: :func:`trio.run` calls one of your async functions, which calls another of your async functions, ..., which eventually calls trio primitives like :func:`trio.sleep`.
+The end result is that in practice, trio code generally looks like an async sandwich: :func:`trio.run` calls one of your async functions, which calls another of your async functions, ..., which eventually calls trio primitives like :func:`trio.sleep`.
 It's exactly those functions which come in between :func:`trio.run` and :func:`trio.sleep` that need to be async, making up our async sandwich's tasty async filling.
 Other functions (e.g., helpers you call along the way) should generally be regular, non-async functions.

 Warning: don't forget to ``await``